tatumamckinnis/DNA/README.md

   <img src="p4-figures/link-cutsplice.png">
 </div>

 Each time the original strand, a single string, is cut/spliced a new node is created.
 The nodes pointing to the splicee can point to the same splicee as shown in the diagram for the second and fourth nodes.
 These represent the first and second occurrences of `"gat"`, respectively.
+Note that this means `LinkStrand` only creates a new String once when splicing.

 This diagram represents the final `LinkStrand` object after a cut-and-splice operation.
 That strand is created by the `default cutAndSplice` implementation that calls `toString`, `getInstance`, and `append` which in `LinkStrand` ultimately result in a sequence of nodes as shown here --- mostly because of how `append` works.

 </details>